stpaultim/uc_stripe/README.txt

 section, and enable the gateway under the Payment Gateways.
 (admin/store/settings/payment/edit/gateways)

-c) On this page, provide the following settings:
+c) On that page, provide the following settings:
    - Your Stripe API key, private

-d) Download and install version 2.2.0 PHP Stripe library from https://github.com/stripe/stripe-php/releases.
-Put it in sites/all/libraries/stripe such that the path to Stripe.php is sites/all/libraries/stripe/lib/Stripe.php.
-PLEASE CLEAR THE CACHE AFTER CHANGING THE STRIPE PHP LIBRARY.
+d) Download and install the Stripe PHP Library version 2.2.0 or 3.13.0 from https://github.com/stripe/stripe-php/releases.
+Put it in sites/all/libraries/stripe such that the path to VERSION is sites/all/libraries/stripe/lib/VERSION.
+YOU MUST CLEAR THE CACHE AFTER CHANGING THE STRIPE PHP LIBRARY.
 The Libraries module caches its memory of libraries like the Stripe Library.
+(Version 2.2.0 support is maintained for existing users; version 3.13.0 supports PHP 7 and will get ongoing support.)

 e) If you are using recurring payments, install version 2.x of the Ubercart Recurring module: